Working with Namespaces and Services in Kubernetes

 kubectl create namespace my-namespace

-with your desired namespace name.
+Replace my-namespace with your desired namespace name.

 To verify the creation, list all namespaces: